briancroxall/borderwaters/README.md

 # Introduction
 This repository contains work related to the conclusion of [Brian Russell Roberts](https://humanities.byu.edu/person/brian-russell-roberts/)'s book [_Borderwaters_](https://www.dukeupress.edu/borderwaters).
 The project began in January 2018 and continued through the publication of the book in spring 2021.

-This project was conducted across six separate, private repositories, of which this is one.
+This project was conducted across six separate repositories, of which this is one.
 Prior to the publication of the book, the work was collected and organized in this repository, and this repository was made public.
+The other repositories remain private.

 ## Data
 Data for this project were obtained in several steps and from several sources:
 1. JSTOR's [Data for Research](https://www.jstor.org/dfr/) provided us with the bulk of the print runs of the following journals: _American Literature_ from 1929-1999; _American Quarterly_ from 1949-2012; and _Journal of American History_ from 1964-2012.
 In addition, JSTOR provided us with data from _American Literary History_ (1989-2012) and _Journal of American Studies_ (1967-2012), but in the end we decided to focus our efforts only on the first three journals.
 2. [Duke University Press](https://www.dukeupress.edu) provided us with the data for _American Literature_ from 2000 (vol. 72, no. 1) - 2017 (vol. 89, no. 3).
-3. Using a combination of scripts and hand-downloads, we collected the remaining data for the 2010s from their respective online platforms: _American Literature_ from 2017-2019 from [Duke University Press](https://dukeupress.edu); _American Quarterly_ from 2013-2019 from [Project Muse](https://muse.jhu.edu/); and _Journal of American History_ from 2013–2019 from [Oxford University Press](https://academic.oup.com/journals/).
+3. Using a combination of scripts and manual downloads, we collected the remaining data for the 2010s from their respective online platforms: _American Literature_ from 2017-2019 from [Duke University Press](https://dukeupress.edu); _American Quarterly_ from 2013-2019 from [Project Muse](https://muse.jhu.edu/); and _Journal of American History_ from 2013–2019 from [Oxford University Press](https://academic.oup.com/journals/).
 In each of these cases, our access to the journals' content was made possible by institutional subscriptions managed by BYU's [Harold B. Lee Library](https://lib.byu.edu).

 For copyright and licensing reasons, the data that we used cannot be shared; as such, the repository contains only scripts and their output, as well as files we have authored.
 We know this means that our work is not easily reproducible, but we hope making our process visible will allow interested scholars to understand and/or critique how we performed our analysis.

 ## Abbreviations
-Throughout this project, we refer to journals by shortened names:
+Throughout this project's scripts and their output, we refer to journals by shortened names:
 - `amerlite`: _American Literature_
+- `amerlitehist`: _American Literary History_
 - `amerquar`: _American Quarterly_
 - `jamericanhistory`: _Journal of American History_
+- `jamerstud`: _Journal of American Studies_

 ## Authorship
 The contents of this repository were written almost exclusively by [Brian Croxall](https://briancroxall.net) ([ORCID](https://orcid.org/0000-0001-5602-6830)), Assistant Research Professor of [Digital Humanities](https://odh.byu.edu) at [Brigham Young University](https://byu.edu), Provo, Utah, USA.
 Errors and faults should be attributed to him.
 His work was conducted in ongoing and iterative dialogue with Brian Russell Roberts.

-[Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/), Associate Research Professor of Digital Humanities at BYU, made important code contributions that assisted with obotaining the data in the abovementioned third step.
+[Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/), Associate Research Professor of Digital Humanities at BYU, made important code contributions that assisted with obtaining the data in the abovementioned third step.

+## Peer Review
+This documentation in this repository was [peer-reviewed](https://github.com/briancroxall/borderwaters/issues/3) by [Rebecca Sutton Koeser](https://rlskoeser.github.io/), Lead Developer at [The Center for Digital Humanities](https://cdh.princeton.edu/) at Princeton University.
+Because the book was in press at the time of her review, Koeser did not inspect the code.

+## License
+Code in this repository is licensed with a [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
+Text and data in this repository are licensed with a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

+## Citations
+We suggest the following approach for citing this repository using the eighth edition of [MLA style](https://style.mla.org/):

+> Croxall, Brian.
+Borderwaters _Repository_. _GitHub_, v1.0, 2021, https://github.com/briancroxall/borderwaters.

 ## Acknowledgments
 We very much appreciate the cooperation of the different publishers and database providers in our research.